umd-mith/mith-static/README.md

 # MITH (Static) Website

 This is the Gatsby static site for https://mith.umd.edu.
+It builds pages based on data stored in several Airtable bases.

 ## Deploy